 The theology program at St. John Vianney Theological Seminary meets all of the requirements for priestly formation specified by the United States Conference of Catholic Bishops.
 The program of study forms seminarians in the wisdom of the Church.
 The program include Scripture, Languages, Dogmatics, Liturgy, Church History, Pastoral Studies, and Canon Law.
 During the program of academic formation at the seminary, each seminarian is enrolled in a graduate level program that enables him to earn both a Sacred Theology Baccalaureate Degree (S.T.B.) and a Master of Divinity Degree (M. Div.) prior to ordination.
-The sequencing of courses within the theology curriculum allows requirements for both degrees to be completed within eight regular semesters and two summer parish internships.
+The sequencing of courses within the theology curriculum allows requirements for both degrees to be completed within eight regular semesters.
 The academic programs within the graduate level curriculum are described below.

 The Second Vatican Council taught that, “the ‘study of the sacred page’ should be the very soul of theology.”
 (See Dei Verbum, 24 and Sapientia Christiana Art 67.1.)
 In response to that call, we have instituted a strand in the curriculum that begins with an introductory course and runs throughout the eight semesters of theology.
 This strand is intended to lead the seminarian through a systematic study of the Scriptures which exposes them to current historical-critical investigations, but which is primarily concerned with the traditional way in which the Church has read the Bible in her contemplation and liturgy.
 To aid in the study of Scripture, the curriculum includes courses in New Testament Greek.